iot-edge-foundation/iot-edge-serial/README.md

 Current version of the module is targeted for the Azure IoT Edge GA.

-Find more information about Azure IoT Edge at here<insert link to Edge docs>.
+Find more information about Azure IoT Edge at here TODO: insert link to Edge docs.

 ##Target Device Setup